 How is the CETL® exam structured?

-The exam is based on a formal Job Analysis and consists of 100 multiple-choice questions.
-All exams are administered at Pearson Test Centers located throughout the world.
+The exam is based on a formal Job Analysis and consists of 100 multiple-choice questions all of which are scored.

 What does it cost to pursue CETL® certification?